dfe0990ngc/helcris-hotel/README.md

-# PCDS - HelCris Hotel
+# PCDS - HILLCREST Suites

 This is a sample web application for frontliner students specifically at Polytechnic College of Davao del Sur.